AdobeDocs/adobeio-console/insights.md

 The *Runtime* tab also provides default insights such as counts showing *Total Usage*, *Total Activations*, and *Total Error Activations*.
 The tab also displays graphs showing *Activations over time*, *Error activations over time*, and *Duration over time* broken down by actions.

 You can use the **View by** dropdown to select the timeframe you wish to review.
-You can also see the last refresh of the data in the top-right corner of the console and trigger a data refresh by selecting the **Refresh** button.
+You can also see the last refresh of the data in the top-right corner of Console and trigger a data refresh by selecting the **Refresh** button.

 > **Note:** There is a 10 minute delay on all data shown.